Apple Inc.: 2011–2020: Post-Jobs era, new devices

-In May 2014, Apple confirmed its intent to acquire Dr. Dre and Jimmy Iovine's audio company Beats Electronics, producer of the "Beats by Dr. Dre" line of headphones and speaker products, and operator of the music streaming service Beats Music, for billion, and to sell their products through Apple's retail outlets and resellers.
-Iovine believed that Beats had always "belonged" with Apple, as the company modeled itself after Apple's "unmatched ability to marry culture and technology".
-The acquisition was the largest purchase in Apple's history.
+In May 2014, Apple announced it would acquire Dr. Dre and Jimmy Iovine's company Beats Electronics, the producer of the "Beats by Dr. Dre" headphone line and operator of the Beats Music streaming service, for billion.
+It was the largest acquisition in Apple's history at the time.
+At WWDC in June 2015, Apple launched Apple Music, a subscription streaming service built on the Beats acquisition.